linode/docs/docs/guides/tools-reference/tools/how-to-write-neovim-plugin/index.md

 return M
     {{< /file >}}

-#### Installing the Plugin
+#### Install the Plugin

 The final step to start using your plugin is adding it to your plugin manager.
 To do so, add a line like the one below to your plugin configuration in your Neovim configuration file.
 This line works with vim-plug and the plugin location used in the steps above.
-However, you need to vary the line based on the plugin manager you are using and the actual location and name of your plugin:
+However, you need to vary the line based on the plugin manager you are using and the actual location and name of your plugin.

 {{< file "~/.config/nvim/init.vim" vim >}}
     " [...]